vannguyengd/gooddata-ui/docs/18_dashboard_intro.md

 - Dashboard component does not provide creation and edit of insights.
 (The proprietary KPI Dashboards component that is hosted on the GoodData platform and GoodData Cloud and GoodData.CN provide this out of box)

-- Dashboard component does not provide handling of some drill types, like Drill to URL or Drill to Dashboard see [example](https://gdui-examples.herokuapp.com/dashboard/drill-to-dashboard) how to handle this drill types.
+- Dashboard component does not provide handling of some drill types;for example, Drill to URL or Drill to Dashboard.
+Here is an [example](https://gdui-examples.herokuapp.com/dashboard/drill-to-dashboard) how to handle these drill types.
 (The proprietary KPI Dashboards component that is hosted on the GoodData platform and GoodData Cloud and GoodData.CN provide this out of box)

 ### Dashboard engine and plugins